dnielpy/Lana/README.md

 ## Philosophy

-Less is more. **Claro** isn’t trying to replace your calendar, your notes, or your brain.
+Less is more. **Lana** isn’t trying to replace your calendar, your notes, or your brain.
 It’s just here to help you focus on what needs to get done today.

 ## Status